 Watch this short video called Search Smarter, Search Faster

 A tool created to help researchers, faculty and students with their research projects.
 It focuses on methodology rather than disciplines, so can be used across the social, behavioural, & health sciences, and more.
 It helps you design and conduct your own research projects, understand and teach research methods, and write up findings.
 Includes journal, book, & reference content, quantitative & qualitative tools.

 The Library will obtain journal articles, books, dissertations and other material for you that are not held in the Library's collections.
-Document Delivery services area available to all currently enrolled honours, postgraduate and higher degree research students at the University of Sydney.
+Document Delivery services area available to all currently enrolled honours, masters, postgraduate and higher degree research students at the University of Sydney.